WayneGitShell/GWSDAT/README.md

 ```

-## Deploy on Shiny Server
+## Deploy on Posit Connect

-On the server, install the package as shown above and create a directory `GWSDAT` inside the Shiny app folder defined in `/etc/shiny-server/shiny-server.conf`.
-Create the file `GWSDAT/app.R` with the following content:
+Create the file `app.R` with the following content and publish to Posit Connect server in the usual manner:

 ```r
 library("GWSDAT")